-- 1 One systematic review of low quality, retrospective studies reported that transplant recipients - 2 had a pooled estimate of 2.4 times (95% CI 2.0-2.9) the risk of melanoma when compared - 3 with the general population (I2=46%, p=0.04).
-Adjusting for type of organ graft and most - 4 recent year of transplant in the cohort reduced the I2 to 0%.
-(Dahlke et al (2014). - 5 Low quality indirect evidence comes from the rates of melanoma in two observational studies - 6 including 3686 kidney or heart transplant patients receiving immunosuppressive therapy - 7 (Jensen et al, 1999; Bastiaannet et al, 2007).
-The standardized incidence ratio (SIR) ranged 8 from 1.7 to 3.4 suggesting an increased risk of melanoma in this population.
-The evidence - 9 from these studies suggests that if 1000 patients were treated for a year with - 10 immunosuppressive therapy we would expect one additional melanoma (assuming an - 11 incidence rate of 0.5 per 1000 in the untreated population).
+One systematic review of low quality, retrospective studies reported that transplant recipients had a pooled estimate of 2.4 times (95% CI 2.0-2.9) the risk of melanoma when compared with the general population (I2=46%, p=0.04).
+Adjusting for type of organ graft and most recent year of transplant in the cohort reduced the I2 to 0%.
+(Dahlke et al (2014).

+Low quality indirect evidence comes from the rates of melanoma in two observational studies including 3686 kidney or heart transplant patients receiving immunosuppressive therapy (Jensen et al, 1999; Bastiaannet et al, 2007).
+The standardized incidence ratio (SIR) ranged from 1.7 to 3.4 suggesting an increased risk of melanoma in this population.
+The evidence from these studies suggests that if 1000 patients were treated for a year with immunosuppressive therapy we would expect one additional melanoma (assuming an incidence rate of 0.5 per 1000 in the untreated population).

-12 Metformin for type 2 diabetes
+Metformin for type 2 diabetes

-13 No evidence was found about the use of metformin therapy with respect to survival from14 melanoma in diabetics.
+No evidence was found about the use of metformin therapy with respect to survival from melanoma in diabetics.

-15 Low quality indirect evidence comes from a systematic review of 2 randomised trials of

-16 meformin for type 2 diabetes (Franciosi et al 2013), including 6576 patients followed over 4

-17 to 5 years of treatment.
-There was uncertainty over whether metformin increased or

-18 decreased the rate of melanoma compared to other treatments (0.08% versus 0.15%; OR =

-19 0.87, 95%CI 0.36 to 2.66).
+Low quality indirect evidence comes from a systematic review of 2 randomised trials of metformin for type 2 diabetes (Franciosi et al 2013), including 6576 patients followed over 4 to 5 years of treatment.
+There was uncertainty over whether metformin increased or decreased the rate of melanoma compared to other treatments (0.08% versus 0.15%; OR = 0.87, 95%CI 0.36 to 2.66).

-20 Levadopa
+Levadopa

-21 No evidence was found about the use of levadopa therapy in patients with respect to survival22 from melanoma.
+No evidence was found about the use of levadopa therapy in patients with respect to survival from melanoma.

-23 Very low quality indirect evidence comes from a screening study of 2106 patients with

-24 Parkinson's disease (Bertoni et al, 2010), 1786 of whom had previously been treated with

-25 levadopa.
-There was uncertainty over whether levadopa treatment was associated with an

-26 increased or decreased prevalence of melanoma compared to other treatments (4.3% versus

-27 5%; OR = 0.84, 95%CI 0.48 to 1.47).
+Very low quality indirect evidence comes from a screening study of 2106 patients with Parkinson's disease (Bertoni et al, 2010), 1786 of whom had previously been treated with levadopa.
+There was uncertainty over whether levadopa treatment was associated with an increased or decreased prevalence of melanoma compared to other treatments (4.3% versus 5%; OR = 0.84, 95%CI 0.48 to 1.47).

-28 Methotrexate
+Methotrexate

-29 No evidence was found about the use of treatments for rheumatoid arthritis with respect to 30 survival from melanoma.
+No evidence was found about the use of treatments for rheumatoid arthritis with respect to survival from melanoma.

-31 Very low quality indirect evidence comes from an observational study of 459 patients treated increased risk is likely to be of the order of one additional melanoma per 1000 patient-yearsof treatment.
+Very low quality indirect evidence comes from an observational study of 459 patients treated with methotrexate (Buchbinder et al, 2008).
+The SIR for melanoma was 3.0 (95%CI 1.2 to 6.2) suggesting an increased relative risk of melanoma in this group, although the absolute increased risk is likely to be of the order of one additional melanoma per 1000 patient-years of treatment.